 USAA, however, doesn’t allow you to prequalify for a loan.
 If you want to see your potential rates and terms, you’ll have to submit to a hard credit check.

 If you’re not a current or former member of the military (or a family member of someone who is) you won’t be able to get a personal loan from USAA.
-If you don’t fit into this criteria, you’ll need to find a personal loan lender elsewhere.
+If you don’t fit this criteria, you’ll need to find another personal loan lender.